hughmancoder/demo-node-js-backend/README.md

 A book sharing application where you can share books with your friends and write your book

 ### Features
+- for every book you place on the libarary you gain a borrowing token
+- system based on trust (used book sharing)
+- supply and demand currency calibration, users get tokens for selling book valued on the basis of demand

 ### To-Do
 - [x] add customer api